jujumilk3/jujumilk3/README.md

 I have experience working as a quant, so I have an understanding of stocks, derivatives, and cryptocurrency markets.
 So I personally create monitoring systems and automatic investment programs to actively invest in the market.

-But my biggest concern is programming, so I'm focusing on this.
+But my biggest interest is in programming, so I'm focusing on this.
 To become a good programmer, I always learn, study, record, and make things.

 ---------